andrenormanlang/blogflex/README.md

-# BlogFlex
+# BlogFlex ✨📝

-BlogFlex is an interactive blogging platform designed for bloggers and readers alike.
-Built with Go, HTMX, Templ, Bootstrap, Hasura (GraphQL + PostgreSQL) and Docker BlogFlex offers a comprehensive set of features for managing and enjoying content connected to multiple external services for enhanced user experience.

-## Features
+## Features 🚀

-- User registration and authentication
+- User registration and authentication 🔐
-- Session management with Gorilla Sessions
+- Session management with Gorilla Sessions 🍪
-- JWT-based authentication middleware
+- JWT-based authentication middleware 🔑
-- Post creation, listing, and detail views
+- Post creation, listing, and detail views 📝
-- Commenting system
+- Commenting system 💬
-- Real-time updates with HTMX
+- Real-time updates with HTMX ⚡
-- Responsive design with Bootstrap
+- Responsive design with Bootstrap 📱
-- TinyMCE advanced WYSIWYG HTML editor
+- TinyMCE advanced WYSIWYG HTML editor 🖋️
-- Database management with Hasura using GraphQL with PostgreSQL
+- Database management with Hasura using GraphQL with PostgreSQL 🗄️
-- Containerization with Docker
+- Containerization with Docker 🐳

 ## Technologies Used